-Steve Roach is sometimes referred to as "the man in the maze" when actually the word labyrinth is much more appropriate; as the former is meant to confound while the later intended to enlighten.
-On his four album set (two double CDs) Mystic Chords & Sacred Spaces, Roach emerges from his Timeroom studio, and the labyrinthine process of realizing music, with an epic work ranging from the sensuality, warmth and fullness of a summer twilight to the contemplative desolation and barrenness of a northern tundra landscape.
+Steve Roach is sometimes referred to as "the man in the maze" when actually the word "labyrinth" is much more appropriate - as the former is meant to confound while the later intended to enlighten.
+On his four album set (two double CDs) Mystic Chords & Sacred Spaces, Roach emerges from his Timeroom studio, and the labyrinthine process of realizing music, with an epic work ranging from the sensuality, warmth and fullness of a summer twilight to the contemplative desolation and barrenness of a tundral landscape.

-Repetition in Roach's greater soundworld works is not represented in the form of rhythm but in series as ever evolving separate works.
+Repetition in Roach's greater soundworld works is not represented in the form of rhythm, but in series as ever evolving separate scenes.
 On Mystic Chords & Sacred Spaces, Roach continues to create as well as explore space.
-He shapes the listening experience by stretching and compressing time through the arrangement of sound, its density and timbral elements.
+He shapes the listening experience by stretching and compressing time through the arrangement of sound, its density, and timbral elements.
 This style of music has the ability to provide each individual with their own unique experience - even after repeated listening.
-The works on this album vary in smoothness - from mirror-like sleekness to oceanesque churning, from a flawless iceplanet sphere to a shimmering perfect flame and aspires to permeate the illimited distance of both interior and exterior space.
+The works on this album vary in smoothness - from mirror-like sleekness to oceanesque churning, from a flawless iceplanet sphere to a shimmering perfect flame, and aspires to permeate the illimited distance of both interior and exterior space.

 - Chuck van Zyl/STAR'S END 13 June 2003